tanovese/Work-Day-Scheduler/README.md

 ## Description

 The Work Day Scheduler is a great scheduling tool.
-The time blocks run from 9AM to 5PM, with color-coded time-blocks providing a user friendly experience and design.
-Hours in the past will be grey, the present hour will be red, and future hours will show up in green.
-Plans for each hour can be entered and safely safed.
+The time blocks run from 9AM to 5PM, are color-coded, providing a user friendly experience and design.
+The hours in the past will be grey, the present hour will be red, and future hours will show up in green.
+Plans for each hour can be entered and safely saved.

 ## Installation